• Skip to primary navigation

 42. SnapDragon Apples

-The SnapDragon was developed by Cornell University.
+Cornell University developed the SnapDragon apple.
 It is a rival to the Ruby Frost apple.
 The SnapDragon has thick skin and is very juicy.
 People who try it say its crunch is "monster crunchy."
 It tastes kind of like vanilla or melon.

 However, it isn't as popular as the Honeycrisp apple, and its tree doesn't grow very well.
 It might be difficult for growers to spread the SnapDragon to other parts of the country.